davisfreimanis/davisfreimanis.github.io/content/posts/hacking/writeups/willow.md

 ![Willow](/images/willow/willow.png)

-This was a very fun room that required a wide variety of skills ranging from cryptography to steganography.
+This was a very fun room on [Tryhackme](https://tryhackme.com/room/willow) that required a wide variety of skills ranging from cryptography to steganography.

 ## Enumeration